 - Complete the program you started before attempting more than 150% of the hours required to complete that program.

 This 150% is determined through the calculation of "attempted hours."

 - Courses in which you remain enrolled at the end of the tuition refund period each semester, even if you later withdraw from these courses.

-- Courses which are of a remedial or prerequisite nature, unless excluded through an approved appeal.
+- Courses which are of a remedial or prerequisite nature.

-- If you change your program of study at KCC, you still will be judged under the 150% time frame established for your original program unless a Financial Aid Satisfactory Progress Appeal is approved.
+- If you change your program of study at KCC, you still will be judged under the 150% time frame established for your original program unless a Financial Aid Satisfactory Academic Progress Appeal is approved.
 Consult a KCC advisor.